velvetweatly/ChainWarden/README.md

 - It does not check revocation.
 There is no CRL handling and no OCSP handling, by design, because both require network access and this tool makes none.
-A certificate revoked by its issuer this morning will still be reported as valid
+A certificate revoked by its issuer this morning will still be reported as valid if its dates and structure are fine.
+- It does not validate name constraints, policy constraints, or the full set of RFC 5280 path validation rules.
+It covers basic constraints, key usage, extended key usage parsing, and path length only.
+- The DER reader targets the specific fields listed above.
+It measures RSA key sizes but does not size elliptic curve or Ed25519 keys, so weak key detection applies to RSA only.
+- Expiry cliff bucketing is anchored at the earliest expiry in the pool and uses fixed width windows.
+It groups nearby expiries, it does not cluster them adaptively, so two certificates one day apart can land in different buckets if they straddle a window boundary.

+## Design decisions

+The two decisions most likely to surprise a reader are the hand-rolled DER reader and the name-based chain builder.
+Both were deliberate.

+**A hand-rolled DER walker instead of a dependency.** The obvious alternative was to depend on `cryptography` or `pyOpenSSL` and let a mature library parse the certificates.
+That would have given signature verification for free, which this tool does not attempt.
+The reason not to is the constraint that shaped the whole project: standard library only, no network, no build step for a C extension.
+A pure Python tag-length-value reader that reaches exactly the fields in the audit is small, auditable in one sitting, and installs anywhere Python 3.11 runs with nothing to compile.
+The cost is real and stated plainly in the
+limitations: no signature checking, and RSA is the only key type sized.
+The reader in `der.py` is intentionally strict, rejecting the indefinite length encodings that DER forbids anyway, so malformed input fails loudly rather than parsing into nonsense.

+**Name-based chaining as an acceptable first cut.** Proper path building matches the authority key identifier of a certificate to the subject key identifier of